 Determination of Crude Fibre content

 Crude ﬁbre content was determined using the method of A.O.A.C.
 (2019).
-Five (5) grams of each of the sample and 200ml of 1.25% H SO were heated for thirty (30) minutes and ﬁltered with a Buchner funnel.
-The residue was washed with distilled water until it was acid-free.
-Two hundred (200) mills of 1.25% NaOH were used to boil the residue for thirty (30) minutes.
-It was ﬁltered and washed several times with distilled water until it was perceived alkaline-free.
+Five (5) grams of each of the sample and 200 mL of 1.25% H2SO4 were heated for thirty (30) minutes and ﬁltered with a Buchner funnel.
+The residue was washed with hot distilled water until it was acid-free.
+Two hundred (200) milliliters of 1.25% NaOH were used to boil the residue for thirty (30) minutes.
+It was ﬁltered and washed several times with hot distilled water until it was perceived alkaline-free.
 It was then rinsed once with 10% HCl and twice with ethanol.
-Finally, it was rinsed with petroleum ether three times.
+Finally, it was rinsed trice with petroleum ether.
 The residue was put in a crucible and dried at 105oC in an oven overnight.
-After cooling in a desiccator, it was ignited in a mufﬂe furnace at 550oC for 90 minutes to obtain the weight of the ash.
+After cooling in a desiccator, it was weighed and then ignited in a mufﬂe furnace at 550oC for 90 minutes to obtain the weight of the ash.
 The percentage of crude ﬁbre was obtained using this formula:

 %Crude fibre = W2 − W3 X 100 … . .3